 - Pay attention to your personal security at all times.

-- Protect credit cards and PINs at all times.
+- Always protect your credit cards and PINs.
 Keep your credit card in sight during transactions.

 - Monitor the news and other local sources for information about crime hot-spots and new security risks.